 Preventing Powdery Mildew

-How Optimizing Vapor Pressure Deficit Improves Cleanliness for Cannabis Cultivation
+Optimizing Vapor Pressure Deficit Improves Cleanliness for Cannabis Cultivation

 “By creating a vapor pressure deficit [VPD, the difference between the amount of moisture in the air and what the air can hold at that temperature] in the flowering bays of our 2-acre greenhouse with our … automated environmental control system, Strawberry Fields has been able to prevent the growth of powdery mildew and Botrytis on over 25,000 lbs. of cultivated marijuana and has passed roughly 200 microbial tests, making it safe for consumption and available for wholesale,” explains Samuel Thoman, chief of business development for Strawberry Fields in Colorado.”

-Cleanroom Wall and Construction Features
+Cannabis Grow Room Wall Panels and Construction Features

-The benefit of modular cannabis cleanrooms over traditional fixed wall grow rooms is that the configurable partitions of modular cleanroom designs lower the cost of installation or re-configuration for changing regulations.
+The benefit of modular cannabis cleanrooms over traditionally fixed wall grow rooms is that the configurable partitions of modular cleanroom designs lower the cost of installation or re-configuration for changing regulations.
 Divider rooms total environmental control, larger yields, and improve regulatory compliance at various stages of the growing cycle.
-Likewise, variable control and adjustment of humidity, temperature, and contaminants within each cell is a paramount advantage for consistency and potency over facilities with uninterrupted passage between each staging room of a cannabis grow.
+Likewise, variable control and adjustment of humidity, temperature, and contaminants within each cell is a paramount advantage for consistency and potency over facilities with an uninterrupted passage between each staging room of a cannabis grow.

 Assessing the Current Landscape and Trajectory of Medical Marijuana Regulation